erik-norlin/FFR135-Artificial-Neural-Networks/README.md

 # FFR135-Artificial-Neural-Networks
-Course FFR135 at Chalmers University.
 The core element here has been to implement common types of neural networks from scratch including Hopfield networks, supervised and unsupervised learning.

 Self-organizing map of different flower species |
 :-------------------------: